-While there may be endless reasons why your Orlando home’s central air conditioner may need to be repaired, there are a few reasons that are most common.
-Recognizing what they are may create some personal understanding what a technician is referring to when they discuss the options for resolving the problem.
-Here are the top five problems that may result in a system’s failure.
+Although there are potentially hundreds of reasons why your Orlando home’s central air conditioner may need to be repaired, there are a couple of reasons that are most common.
+Recognizing what they are may create some personal understanding what a technician means when they discuss the routes for resolving the problem.
+Here are the 5 most common problems that may cause your air conditioning system to break down.
 Please review these considerations and determine whether you need to schedule an HVAC inspection.

-Bad, haphazard or uncertified A/C wiring is risky and a possible fire hazard.
-Bad wiring can prevent the system from getting power or can short the circuit breaker.
+Improper, haphazard or uncertified A/C wiring is dangerous and a possible fire hazard.
+Bad wiring often prevents the system from getting power or can trip the circuit breaker.

 - Your Air Conditioner is Depleting refrigerant

-Refrigerant (more commonly referred to as Freon) is the chemical that cools the air within your air conditioning system. depleting levels of refrigerant usually will suggest a leak or problem with the refrigerant system.
-If your air conditioning system needs to be recharged with refrigerant, usually that insinuates there is a leak.
+Refrigerant (more commonly referred to as Freon) is the chemical that cools the air within your air conditioning system. depleting levels of refrigerant may suggest a leak or problem with the refrigerant system.
+If your air conditioning system needs to be recharged with refrigerant, typically that insinuates there is a leak.
 All refrigerant leaks should be detected and repaired.
 To read about the phase out of R-22 refrigerant in the United States, we encourage you to visit the U.S. EPA website.

 - Outside air conditioner unit not functional

 This often indicates a loss of power, contactor problems or even a bad thermostat.

 - Frozen coil